 Management is responsible for the selection and use of appropriate accounting policies.
 The significant accounting policies used by City of Bronson are described in Note 1 to the financial statements.
-No new significant accounting policies were adopted and the application of existing policies was not changed during the year.
+The City changed accounting policies related to accounting for pension plans by adopting Statement of Governmental Accounting Standards (GASB Statement) No. 67, Financial Reporting for Pension Plans, GASB Statement No. 68, Accounting and Financial Reporting for Pensions, and GASB Statement No. 71, Pension Transition for Contributions Made Subsequent to the Measurement Date.
+The cumulative effect of these accounting changes as of the beginning of the year is reported in the Statement of Activities.

 We noted no transactions entered into by the governmental unit during the year for which there is a lack of authoritative guidance or consensus.
 All significant transactions have been recognized in the financial statements in the proper period.